Winchmore Hill: History

 In 1865, the Great Northern Railway obtained permission to build a new line from Wood Green to Hertford through Palmers Green and Enfield.
 However, financial constraints in 1869 led the company to consider Enfield as the northern terminus, with Palmers Green and Winchmore Hill as intervening rural stations.
 Despite terrain challenges that led to the deaths of five workers, the branch opened on 1 April 1871.
 The first passenger train through Winchmore Hill helped transform it into a suburb of London.
 Initially, only 16 trains a day departed from Enfield, mostly heading to Moorgate.

 The Capitol Cinema, designed in the Art Deco style by Robert Cromie, opened on 29 December 1929 in Green Lanes.
 Briefly run by Lou Morris, the cinema was taken over in December 1930 by ABC Cinemas, which operated it until its closure on 5 December 1959.
 It was demolished the following year.
 The site was later occupied by the office block Capitol House, occupied by the Inland Revenue (demolished by August 2019).

 Winchmore Hill in the 21st century

 At the heart of the area is Winchmore Hill Green, a village green surrounded by shops and restaurants.
 Winchmore Hill also features its own "millionaire's row", Broad Walk, which has been home to many rich and famous individuals.

 Of particular note is Grovelands Park, originally a private estate before being partly sold off to the council in 1913.
 The remaining private section now houses the Priory Clinic, which hosted General Pinochet while he was in the UK awaiting charges from the Spanish government.

 Winchmore Hill Sports Club provides the local community with facilities and teams for cricket, football, tennis, hockey, and table tennis.

-Winchmore Hill is located in the Parliamentary constituency of Enfield Southgate.